 2) Become an active reader on blogs that are similar to yours.
-For example, if your blog is about fashion, then it’s also wise to leave comments to other blogs that already have some sort of audience.
-In that way you literally “steal” readers from different blogs.
-However, make sure you don’t “spam”, instead you should leave meaningful comments that actually attract others to read your own blog.
+For example, if your blog is about fashion, then it’s also wise to leave comments on other blogs that already have some sort of audience.
+That way you can literally “steal” readers from other blogs.
+However, make sure you don’t “spam”; instead you should leave meaningful comments that actually attract others to read your own blog.

-Conclusion: Getting into discussions is not time consuming, but very efficient way to drive laser-targeted visitors to your blog.
+Conclusion: Getting into discussions is not time consuming, but it’s a very efficient way to drive laser-targeted visitors to your blog.
 Don’t miss that opportunity.

 7) Establish relationships, get links & optimize your blog for Google

 Another way to get traffic to your blog is by making your site “Google friendly”.
-In that way you can get more traffic from Google, as well as from Bing and Yahoo.
+That way you can get more traffic from Google, as well as from Bing and Yahoo.
 In a nut shell, in order to get better rankings, they all want you to have: